 Cedar Glen Camp is only 2.4 miles from Ice House Canyon Trail Camp.
 There’s a sign announcing your arrival and as you walk into camp there are a few flat spots for tents up on the hill and there is a spot down below under a large tree for a larger tent.
 The problem with the lower spot is the trail that continues onto the saddle passes right by the site.
 Cedar Glen is a primitive campsite which means there are no bathrooms, water, or trashcans, and fires are not allowed.
 If you are looking for a view of the valley below it is best on the hike up because Cedar Glen Camp is tucked in amongst the trees.

 A Day Hike

-Sally and I weren’t camping, we went up as a day hike.
+Sally and I weren’t camping, we went up for a day hike.
 We picked a spot to sit in the sun and we enjoyed some hot Chai while the dogs ran around and played in a few patches of snow that hadn’t melted.
 After we enjoyed our break we packed up and started back down the trail.
 It took us about an hour to hike back to the car.
 Cedar Glen is a fun hike that is rated as moderate on Alltrails and the scenery is pretty no matter which season you are hiking, however, if you plan to hike in winter be prepared.
-We brought microspikes and poles, but we didn’t end needing either this time.
+We brought microspikes and poles, but we didn’t end up needing either this time.

-A hike to Cedar Glen Camp in Mount Baldy is fun as a day hike or it would be a good place for an overnight and a gear shakedown before a longer backpacking trip.
+A hike to Cedar Glen Camp in Mount Baldy is as fun as a day hike or it would be a good place for an overnight and a gear shakedown before a longer backpacking trip.